statsmaths/cv/cv.md

 - Ph.D., Statistics, Yale University, May 2013
 - M.A., Statistics, Yale University, December 2009
-- B.A., Mathematics, Bowdoin College
+- B.A., Mathematics, Bowdoin College, May 2007

 ## Publications